ChuckTripwell/Frankengold-Handheld/README.md

 - What is this?
 ```
 bazzite-handheld image but with an archlinux kernel optimized for gaming.
 ```

 - Is it safe?
 ```
 probably not.
 ```

 - Then, why?
 ```
 in theory: the speed of cachyos, the stability of bazzite.
 in practice: It's my device, I'll do what I want with it.
 ```

 - Can you add this feature...?
 ```
 no.
 ```

 - Can I create my own version?
 ```
-  yes.
-  all changes I made are in the Containerfile. go nuts.
+sure,
-  I will not provide ANY help. you are on your own.
+I will not provide ANY help tough. so you are on your own.
 ```

 - I found a bug!
 ```

 here's a cookie.
 ```

 - Can I haz secureboot?
 ```
 not recommend. secureboot cannot be turned off on the Steamdeck (there's no option in the bios to turn it off) so if you do that, you're stuck.
 ```

 - Can I haz selinux?